jcarbaugh/butterfield/README.md

 	b.listen('message', echo)
 	b.start()

-## Usage
+## Running butterfield

-### Receiving Slack events
+This package provides the *butterfield* command line utility.
+This command takes one argument, a path to a configuration file, and runs the bot as defined.

+	$ butterfield mybot-config.json

+### Bot configuration files

+A butterfield config file contains a JSON object defining the bot that will be created.

+	{
+		"key": "i-made-this-key-up",
+		"plugins": [
+			"butterfield.handlers.devel.log",
+			"butterfield.handlers.devel.emoji"
+		]
+	}

+The *key* property contains the [Slack bot user](https://api.slack.com/bot-users) key.
+The *plugins* property is a list of strings that are module paths to event handler plugins.

+## Writing your own bot

 Bots are created by instantiating an instance with a [Slack bot user](https://api.slack.com/bot-users) key.

+	from butterfield import Bot

 	mybot = Bot('this-is-not-a-real-key')

+### Receiving Slack events

 Message handlers are asyncio [coroutines](https://docs.python.org/3/library/asyncio-task.html#coroutine).
 When executed, they receive the bot instance that invoked the handler and a copy of the event message from Slack.

+	import asyncio

 	@asyncio.coroutine
-	def console_printer(bot, message):
+	def console_printer(bot, msg: "message"):
-		if 'text' in message:
+		if 'text' in msg:
-			print(message['text'])

-Handlers are registered with the bot using the *listen* method.
-The first argument is the event type for which the handler will be called.
+			print(msg['text'])

+A [parameter annotation](https://www.python.org/dev/peps/pep-3107/) is used on the message parameter to specify the message types the coroutine will receive.
+This can be a single string or a list of strings to specificy multiple message types.
+To trigger the handler for all event types, use `"*"` or `butterfield.ALL`.
 The full list of event types can be found in the [RTM API docs](https://api.slack.com/rtm).
-The handler can be called for all events by using `"*"` or `butterfield.ALL`.
-Multiple events can be specified by using a comma seperated string of types: `"channel_joined,channel_left"`.

-	mybot.listen('message', console_printer)
+Handlers are added to the bot using the *listen* method.
 The handler parameter can be either a direct reference to the coroutine or the module path as a string.

+	mybot.listen(console_printer)
+	mybot.listen("butterfield.handlers.devel.log")

 Now just start the bot and it'll run...
 FOREVER.